 Create the front page of a newspaper for your book, written from the perspective of people in the world of your book.
 It should include at least one major headline, at least one minor headline, at least one side column (Technology?
 Arts?
 Entertainment?), images, and appropriate newspaper formatting.
 Columns should be written in journalistic style.
-See these examples from Fantastic https://static.thisisinsider.com/image/5838814470296623008b49fd.
+See these examples from Fantastic Beasts and Where to Find Them:

+https://static.thisisinsider.com/image/5838814470296623008b49fd.